pnnl/ruleset-checking-tool/docs/section6/Rule6-7.md

 - Check if each zone has window or skylight in the building segment in the Proposed model: `For zone_p in P_RMR...zones:`

+  - Check if all spaces in the zone are in the list of not_applicable space types, if so, skip the zone: `if all(space.lighting_space_type in not_applicable_space_types for space in zone_p.spaces): continue`

   - For each surfaces in zone: `surface_p in zone_p.surfaces`

     - Check if surface is exterior: `if surface_p.adjacent_to == "EXTERIOR":`